PhD Leadership, University of the Cumberlands, 2023

-MS Criminal Justice, University of Tennessee at Chattanooga, TN, 1993
+MS Criminal Justice, University of Tennessee at Chattanooga, 1993

 AS Criminal Justice, Walters State Community College, 1988